 Online exhibition: Acting Out: Stephen Dwoskin, Philomène Hoël

-Acting Out: Stephen Dwoskin has been extended until 18 March 2021
+Online Exhibition: Acting Out: Stephen Dwoskin has ended.

 LUX is proud to present a new work by French artist Philomène Hoël, Acting Out: Stephen Dwoskin (2020) produced as part of Is It Your Hand Or Is It My Hand? her ongoing dialogue with the work of filmmaker Stephen Dwoskin.
 The film is presented alongside Dwoskin’s eighth feature film Outside In (1981).
 Both films have closed captions available.

 Read an accompanying interview with Philomène Hoël here